 If sick leave lasts longer than 30 days, the employee must undergo a medical examination before returning to work.

-Employers and employees pay contributions to the mandatory French health insurance system, which includes coverage for hospitals, physicians and long-term care, as well as prescription drugs.
-Patients are responsible for coinsurance, copayments and balance bills for physician charges that exceed covered fees.
-95% of French citizens have supplemental insurance to help with these out-of-pocket costs.
+Employers and employees pay contributions to the mandatory French health insurance system.
+French healthcare covers hospitals, physicians and long-term care, as well as prescription drugs.
+Patients are responsible for coinsurance, copayments and balances for physician charges that exceed covered fees.
+A large majority of French citizens, 95%, have supplemental insurance to help with out-of-pocket costs.

 As your employer of record in France, we may be able to provide optional supplementary health coverage for professionals and their dependents at a more cost-effective rate.